 Floor Load – What is the floor load for the concrete slab vs what your intended use will be?

 These are just a few things you should carefully evaluate before signing an Industrial or Warehouse lease.
-If you have any questions about renting Austin warehouse space for lease in Austin Tx or would like to know how to calculate your monthly warehouse rental costs don’t hesitate to contact us!
+If you have any questions about renting Austin warehouse space for lease or would like to know how to calculate your monthly warehouse rental costs don’t hesitate to contact us!